-You should be aware that conditions in the field are different than those you experience in your home, dorms, or college town.
-You will be exposed to the elements, live in rustic accommodation, and expect to engage in physical activity daily.
+Students should be aware that conditions in the field are different than those experienced at home, dorms or college towns.
+Students will be exposed to the elements, live in rustic accommodation, and expect to engage in daily physical activity.

-We do our best to follow the schedule and activities as outlined in this syllabus.
-Yet local permitting agencies, political, environmental, personal, or weather conditions may force changes.
+We do our best to follow schedule and activities as outlined in this syllabus.
+Yet local permitting agencies, political, environmental, personal, and/or weather conditions may force changes.
 This syllabus, therefore, is only a general commitment.
-Students should allow flexibility and adaptability as research work is frequently subject to change.
+Students should allow flexibility and adaptability as research work is frequently subject to modification.

-All students must consult medical professionals to ensure they are fit to participate in this program.
-If you have any medical concerns, please consult your doctor.
-For all other concerns, please consult with the program director - as appropriate.
+All students must consult medical professionals to ensure they are fit to participate in a CFS field program.
+CFS is not qualified to provide medical advice.
+For all other concerns, please consult with CFS staff members or program director(s) - as appropriate.